-North Herts CVS collects information in three possible ways:
+North Herts CVS collects information for four reasons:

 There are circumstances in which you may provide us with personal data to fulfil a legal obligation or contract, for example the processing and submission of a Disclosure and Barring Check (DBS), in which we would have to collect and verify the information, before sending the form off for processing by the Disclosure and Barring Service.

 If the law requires us to, we may need to collect and process your data.
 Examples of this would be attendance at events for insurance purposes; or records of donations and payments for services for financial purposes due to HMRC regulations.
 We may also pass on details of people involved in fraud or other criminal activity affecting our organisation to law enforcement.

 In specific situations, we can collect and process your data with your consent.
 For example, when you tick a box on one of our websites or on a form to receive email newsletters.
 When collecting your personal data, we’ll always make clear to you which data is necessary in connection with a particular service.

 Sometimes, our use of your personal information is not strictly necessary for us to be able to provide you with our products and services, or for them to work properly.
 In those circumstances, we have what's called a "legitimate interest" in handling your personal information; our "legitimate interest" may be to:

 - keep our websites, apps, products and IT systems secure;